jentsanblackbaud/API_Automation/README.md

 Create an APIM in Azure if one does not already exist for this API to be located in.

+Download all desired SOAP endpoints in WSDL format into a local folder.

 Prepare a csv file that contains the following information in order for the script to run correctly.
 The required fields are ProfilePath, SubscriptionID, SubscriptionKey, ServiceName, ResourceGroupName, InitialFilePath, Policies

 ProfilePath